-Course Description: This Advanced Placement Chemistry Course is equivalent to a full-year Introductory Chemistry college-level course.
-The rigor and pace of this course is consistent with that of many major colleges and universities, and will prepare students for the Advanced Placement Examination in May.
-Upon successful completion of the exam, students may receive college credit and will be well-prepared for additional advanced chemistry coursework.
-AP® Chemistry builds upon prior knowledge of Chemistry.
-Students will investigate topics such as chemical reactions, stoichiometry, atomic theory, periodicity, bonding, states of matter, thermodynamics, kinetics and equilibrium.
-This course incorporates a variety of textbook and multimedia resources and will require students to perform hands on and virtual experiments to develop a deeper understanding of chemistry.
-Students will engage in collaborative activities such as class discussions, contribute to class data and attend regular "lab meetings" throughout the course.
-AP practice quizzes and unit exams will help prepare students for the AP examination.
-Due to the rigor and pace of the content, this course is designed to challenge extremely motivated students who have a strong interest in Chemistry.
-The summer assignment is intended to review crucial content associated with pre-requisite knowledge for the course, where applicable, as well as to allow students to better understand the rigor associated with the content.
-The required summer assignment for AP® Chemistry can be found here: AP Summer Work.
-Students enrolled in Advanced Placement VHS courses are required to take the AP® exam, and to report their AP exam scores to VHS.
-By enrolling in an AP VHS class, the student authorizes their school administration to report AP® exam scores to VHS.
+The Advanced Placement course in Biology is equivalent to a full-year Freshman Biology course taught at any major University.
+Students will be reading the same text that is used at many major colleges and universities, and working at a rigorous pace to cover the material and prepare for the Advanced Placement Examination in May.
+Upon successful completion of the exam, students may receive college credit and will be well-prepared for any future Biology course.
+This class will build upon prior knowledge of Biology.
+The course covers topics such as molecular genetics, biochemistry, human anatomy and physiology, cell biology, plant biology and ecology.
+Using the text, the Internet, class discussions, and projects, the course will cover a tremendous amount of material in order to give students a complete understanding of the study of biology.
+Biweekly examinations will test students' knowledge of the material as well as prepare them for the AP® examination.
+Due to the volume and level of the material, this course is designed to challenge extremely motivated students who have a strong interest in the Biological Sciences.
+Students enrolled in Advanced Placement VHS courses are required to take the AP® exam, and to report their AP® exam scores to VHS.
+By enrolling in an AP® VHS class, the student authorizes their school administration to report AP exam scores to VHS.
 Exam results will not affect the student's VHS grade or future enrollment in VHS courses.
+This AP course has a required summer assignment.
+Students are expected to complete their summer assignment before the course begins and submit their work by the end of Week 1.
+Students who register on or after September 1st will receive an extension to complete the summer assignment by the end of Week 3.